 The lawyers at OMQ are experienced and knowledgable with the legal system and, in particular, the legislative developments that are occurring with the nationwide legalization of marijuana.
 Thus, despite any changes or new policies Canada can expect, we can work to determine which measures will best ensure a successful and cost effective defense strategy for you.

-A highly skilled lawyer with a persistent attitude is what the OMQ team ultimately provides.
+A highly skilled criminal defence lawyer with a persistent attitude is what the OMQ team ultimately provides.
 Whether you need a simple consultation or need a marijuana lawyer based in Toronto, no matter what the case, we can provide you with an assessment of the evidence presented and advise you accordingly to the best of our knowledge and experience.
 With OMQ, you can walk into the courtroom confident, informed and fully aware of where you stand.

 OMQ priorities are that:

 - Your rights in front of the court will be optimally represented.